salimandre/n-gram-language-models/README.md

-# n-gram
-language modeling, bigram, trigram, mixture of language models
+# N-gram models for language modeling